-A 45 minute hands-on activity about uses of minerals, and how to identify them, followed by 15 minutes in the museum galleries.
-During this engaging instructor-led program, students share kits of real mineral samples (maximum 3 students/kit) to perform hardness tests, streak tests, and many other diagnostic investigations using the samples.
-Coupled with the opportunity to see beautiful mineral samples in the museum galleries afterwards, this program functions equally well as an introduction to the topic or a wrap-up review for classes at the end of their study unit on minerals.
+A 45-minute hands-on activity about uses of rocks and minerals and how to identify them, followed by 15 minutes in the museum galleries.
+During this engaging instructor-led program, students share kits of real minerals (maximum 3 students/kit) to perform hardness tests, streak tests, and many other diagnostic investigations using the samples.
+Coupled with the opportunity to see beautiful specimens in the museum galleries afterwards, this program functions equally well as an introduction to the topic or a wrap-up review for classes at the end of their study unit on rocks and minerals.